WorldHealthOrganization/app/docs/devdesign/ci.md

 ### Setup

-1. (First time) Create [a service account](https://console.cloud.google.com/iam-admin/serviceaccounts/details/104111540645440452578?project=who-myhealth-staging) on `who-myhealth-staging` GCP with `Firebase App Distribution Admin` role.
+1. (First time) Create [a service account](https://console.cloud.google.com/iam-admin/serviceaccounts/details/104111540645440452578?project=who-mh-staging) on `who-mh-staging` GCP with `Firebase App Distribution Admin` role.
 2. Create a Key for that service account: Add Key -> Create New Key -> JSON.
 Save the JSON file locally as `key.json`.
 3. Generate a random passphrase.
 Store that passphrase as GitHub secret `FIREBASE_APPDEPLOY_STAGING_SVCACCT_PASSPHRASE`.
 4. Encrypt and encode the key using the generated passphrase: